MimiMagusin/HackerClone-GraphQL-and-NodeJS/README.md

 ### Root fields & Resolvers
 At the top level of every GraphQL server is a type that represents all of the possible entry points into the GraphQL API, it’s often called the Roottype or the Querytype.
 Each field on each type of a GraphQL query is backed by a function called the **resolver**, which is provided by the GraphQL server developer.
-When a fixed is executed, the corresponding resolver is called to produce the next value until it produces a scalar value.
+This is where the actual 'queries'  are performed.

+>In this project, we have Mutation, Query and Subscription resolvers, executed for fields like `feed`, `token` & `user`

 ## Authentication
 When accessing a the Prisma db service over HTTP, you need to authenticate by attaching an authentication token to the `Authorization` header field.The `Prisma` instance in `index.js` recieves the `secret` as a constructor argument, so it can generate JWTs under the hood.

 > For simplicity, our application secret is defined as a global constant

+## GraphQL subscriptions

+**Subscriptions** are a GraphQL feature that allows the server to send data to the clients when a specific event happens.
+The client initially opens up a steady conneciton to the server by specifying which event it is interested in, usually through [Websockets](https://developer.mozilla.org/nl/docs/WebSockets).

+> In this project, we make use of Prisma, with comes with out-of-the-box support for subscriptions.
+Have a look at `src/generated/prisma.graphql`! - but they are also defined through GraphQL in the code.